 Whether or not you’ve been to Paris before, you’ll get to know the city in a more intimate way.
 On some days, Mark will lead you to the “scene of the crime” and other settings you’ve read about.
 On other days, you’ll choose from a couple of options for what you’d like to do that day.

 Our trip leaders Sheila Campbell and Donna Morris of Best Friend in Paris have managed a number of sold-out Paris experiences for bookstores – trips that have earned rave reviews from participants.
 They’ll lead us in small groups, via Metro or city buses, moving about the city like Parisians.
 You can spend as much time – or as little – with the group as you like.

 Donna and Sheila will help you find the things you’re most interested in, and tell you the best way to get there.
 They function as your friends on the ground, depending on your needs.
 You’ll learn about the most recent museum openings, small restaurants tourists don’t know about, and corners of Paris that would be hard to find on your own.

-Our boutique hotel is located in the 8th arrondissement, the Paris neighborhood depicted so movingly in The Hare with the Amber Eyes.
+Our boutique hotel, the Hôtel Relais Monceau, is located in the 8th arrondissement, the Paris neighborhood depicted so movingly in The Hare with the Amber Eyes.
 We'll meet in a hotel salon each evening to sample French wines and discuss the days’ events, with a bit of book talk thrown into the mix.
 For dinner, we’ll break into small groups, depending on participants’ desires; our leaders will help with reservations.
 No one will ever dine alone—unless you prefer solitude!

 Please note that we may change this itinerary depending on changes in time or availability of some of our destinations.
 We’ll also adjust in case of weather or other unforeseen events.